Meta Data#

 But after reading a good explanation in the comments, I realized the goal is to group numbers based on the sum of their digits, and return the count of groups that have the largest size.

-My intuition was to use a hash map to record the mapping from digit sum → group size, and a constant max_count
+My intuition was to use a hash map to record the mapping from digit sum → group size, and a constant max_count to keep track of the largest group size.

-After iterating through all integers from 1
+After iterating through all integers from 1 to n, we can determine the maximum group size.

 Then, we iterate through the hash map to count how many groups have this size — that will be the answer.

-time, since we just iterate through the numbers once.
+This solution runs in O(n) time, since we just iterate through the numbers once.

 Approach#